rbricheno/TTN-environment-monitor/README.md

 ![Connecting the shield](/images/arduino-with-shield.jpg?raw=true "Connecting the shield")

-In the Arduino IDE, create a new sketch.

 You will need to download and install the RAK811 Arduino Library from https://github.com/PiSupply/RAK811-Arduino .
 Download the RAK811-Arduino repository as a Zip file and in the Arduino IDE use "Sketch -> Add Library -> Add .ZIP library" and add the downloaded zip file.

+If you have not used your Pi Supply LoRa Node Shield for Arduino before, be wary that some shields work at faster speed, so the baud rate must be changed.
+To do this, upload the Setbaudrate.ino which can be found in the "examples" folder of the zip file you just downloaded, or downloaded from https://github.com/PiSupply/RAK811-Arduino/tree/master/examples/Setbaudrate .
+This will set the baud rate to 9600bps, in line with the rest of the code here.

-Now enter this code:
+Now, in the Arduino IDE, create a new sketch and enter this code:

 ```c
 #include "RAK811.h"